Skip to Main Content

 Creative Commons images have been licensed by the creator of the image so they can be used for a variety of purposes.
 Using Creative Commons images is one alternative to using copyrighted images.
 There are some restrictions, depending on the license type that has been chosen, and you must always provide credits for the creator of the image.
 The Copyright Office has created a guide to help you locate Creative Commons licensed images using Google - Searching Google for Creative Commons images.

-Fair dealing for criticism and review
+Fair dealing for criticism or review

 How does the Fair Dealing for Criticism or Review provision work?